ImageEvent

 Enlarge MPEG4 66

-Although he would back away from us whenever we would reach for him, if we did manage to make contact, he didn't resist, and seemed relatively comfortable with the physical contact.
+Although he would back away whenever hands would reach toward him, if we did manage to make contact, he didn't resist, and seemed relatively comfortable with the physical contact.

 Enlarge photo 77